 In fact, fire doors are a vital part of ‘horizontal evacuation’, which we explain in section 5 below and which is an important fire evacuation strategy for care homes.

-You can have your fire doors connected to your fire alarm, which means they can be kept open day to day, however they will automatically close if the fire alarm goes off.
-This must be tested weekly as part of your fire alarm test.
+You have the option of having your fire doors connected to your fire alarm, which means they can be kept open day to day, but will automatically close if the fire alarm goes off.
+These are called ‘magnetic retainers’.

 All fire doors must close properly, shutting squarely against the door stop.
 They should be visually inspected at least once a quarter and repaired if required.